IT Support Automation Examples: 20 Ranked by Operational Impact

 17. Asset-Linked Incident Context

-What it does: Pulls the full asset history of the affected device or system into the incident record automatically, including recent changes, warranty status, and prior incidents for the same asset.
+What it does: Pulls the full asset history of the affected device or system into the incident record.
+Includes recent changes, warranty status, and prior incidents for the same asset.

 Why it matters: Agents diagnosing hardware or software incidents without asset history frequently duplicate troubleshooting steps that prior incidents already documented.
 Asset-linked context eliminates this duplication.